brbavar/appBlockerGUI/README.md

-To run this app, navigate to the wxWidgets-3.2.2.1/mac-build directory and execute the following command:
+To use the app blocker, clone this repo and execute the following commands:
  ```
+cd wxWidgets-3.2.2.1/mac-build
 ./"App Blocker"
 ```